Sufficient conditions for $C^{1,\alpha}$ parametrization and rectifiability: Introduction

-In \cite{kola2}, a bound on Menger curvature together with other regularity assumptions leads to a pointwise bound on $\beta$ numbers: this is the same bound which appears in \cite{DKT}.
-If in addition the set is \emph{fine}, which among other things implies Reifenberg flatness allowing for small holes, then the same conclusion as in \cite{DKT} holds, that is, the set can be parametrized by a $C^{1,\alpha}$ map.
+In \cite{kola2}, a bound on Menger curvature together with other regularity assumptions leads to a pointwise bound on $\beta$-numbers: this is the same bound which appears in \cite{DKT}.
+If in addition the set is \emph{fine}, which among other things implies Reifenberg flatness allowing for small holes (that is, at scale $r$ holes are of the size of $\beta^E_{\infty}(x,r)$), then the same conclusion as in \cite{DKT} holds, that is, the set can be parametrized by a $C^{1,\alpha}$ map.

 It is interesting to note that in \cite{DKT} Reifenberg flatness, which does not allow for any holes, is used.
 On the other hand, in \cite{kola2} they allow small holes, that is, of size bounded by $\beta$.
 In contrast, we only require the set to be one-sided Reifenberg flat, which does not impose any restrictions on the size of the holes.